 Only a minority of children actively disclose abuse.
 Most child abuse is disclosed accidently or though observation by an adult of a child's behaviour, words and physical appearance.
 When a child does disclose abuse, this needs to be taken very seriously.
 It is important that any disclosure is dealt with appropriately, both for the wellbeing of the child and also to ensure that our actions do not jeopardise any legal action against the abuser.

-17. PROCEDURES FOR WHEN SOMEONE IS CONCERNED ABOUT A CHILD OR YOUNG PERSON INCLUDING EARLY HELP
+PROCEDURES FOR WHEN SOMEONE IS CONCERNED ABOUT A CHILD OR YOUNG PERSON INCLUDING EARLY HELP

-- all concerns for children and young people will be recorded on standard pro forma's available in school. - all concerns will be recorded as soon as possible (and within one hour) - all concerns will be referred to the designated safeguarding lead/deputy designated safeguarding lead or SENCo in their absence and recorded electronically via MyConcern for further action and updates - all concerns of significant harm will be referred to the Local Authority Childrens Services (MASH) without delay (see appendix 1)

-- all concerns shared with the designated safeguarding lead will be considered alongside Walsall's Safeguarding Partnership Right Help, Right Time guidance - All concerns of allegations in relation to staff and volunteers harmful behaviour will be referred to the head/principle (if the concern is in relation to the head/principle the chair of governors should be informed without delay) See appendix 2
+- concerns to be reported via Yellow Safeguarding forms and handed to the DSL or Deputy DSL. - all concerns for children and young people will be recorded on our safeguarding management information system by the DSL or DDSL (My Concern). - all concerns will be recorded as soon as possible (and within one hour) - all concerns will be referred to the designated safeguarding lead/deputy designated safeguarding lead or SENCo in their absence - all concerns of significant harm will be referred to the Local Authority Childrens Services (MASH) without delay - all concerns shared with the designated safeguarding lead will be considered alongside Walsall's Safeguarding Partnership Right Help, Right Time guidance - All concerns of allegations in relation to staff and volunteers harmful behaviour will be referred to the head/principle (if the concern is in relation to the head/principle the chair of governors should be informed without delay) See part five.